 Thank you for visiting my blog.
 The purpose of this blog is to educate the public about important environmental issues that are applicable to their lives in a clear and concise way.
 With this blog I hope to express the growing world of environmental technology, share current environmental news, and incorporate a little bit of myself into my writing.
 Definearth is a name that I brainstormed, but it really came from one of my favorite environmentally conscious movies, Wall-E. Watch this 30 second clip to see.

 Definearth is written by me, Jess Turner, an environmentalist in Wisconsin.
 All my life, I have been shaped by my experiences to appreciate the environment.
-I grew up exploring my grandma’s woods filled with evergreens, deer, salamanders, snakes, poisonous plants, and marshes.
+I grew up exploring my grandma’s woods filled with evergreens, deer, salamanders, snakes, poisonous plants, and wild strawberries.
 I went to long summer camps with my sister, and we were taught to swim early on.
 I was president of my school’s environmental club and obsessed over my tiny rock and fossil collection.
 But enough about me.
 It’s time to explore my blog.

 I previously worked as a research assistant in the Department of Civil and Environmental Engineering at Syracuse University with Dr. Charles Driscoll.
 I tested samples from the NSF-funded Ice Storm Experiment in Hubbard Brook Experimental Forest for Dissolved Organic Matter (DOM) and Dissolved Organic Carbon (DOC).
 I evaluated the samples with the help of Dr. Teng Zeng in the Environmental Organic Chemistry lab.
 I have also done research at University at Buffalo’s Civil, Structural, and Environmental Engineering Department.
 There, I studied the efficiencies of solar cookers.